 Visiting the same mountain also means getting familiar with the chair lifts and runs.
 The repetition helps with their confidence and comfort level.
 They know what to expect.

 But be careful – getting a season pass might turn you into a snow snob!
 We may be guilty of skipping a few days on the mountain because the conditions weren’t to our liking.

 Related – The 6 best ski resorts near Vancouver BC

 It’s important to pick a family friendly mountain when teaching your kids to ski.

-We chose Sasquatch Mountain Resort for a few reasons: (1) it has a lot of green (easy) runs, (2) the ski runs end at the same place – in front of the day lodge, (3) there are hardly any lines for the chair lifts, and (4) lifts passes and season passes are reasonably priced.
+We chose Sasquatch Mountain Resort for a few reasons: (1) it has a lot of green (easy) runs.
+(2) the ski runs end at the same place – in front of the day lodge.
+(3) there are hardly any lines for the chair lifts.
+(4) lifts passes and season passes are reasonably priced.

 Sasquatch Mountain is known to get some of the most snow in British Columbia.
 Soft snow is easier for kids to learn to ski.
 Our boys find it easier to turn and slow down on soft snow.
-And it doesn’t hurt as much as hard packed or icy conditions.
+And it doesn’t hurt as much if/when you fall.

 10. Repetition develops skill and confidence

 Not every experience on the mountain is going to be positive.
 There will be bumps, bruises and frozen toes.
 But the more you commit to the learning process, the better the results will be.

 It’s been very rewarding to watch our boys develop and push their comfort zone.
 As parents, we can’t think of a better outdoor family activity.